-Information about IOOF and its governance framework
+Information about Insignia Financial and its governance framework

-IOOF recognises the right of shareholders to receive effective communication which ensures shareholders are informed of all necessary information to fully assess the performance of the Group.
-IOOF communicates shareholder information about the Group through its Annual Report, disclosures to the ASX, at the AGM and via the IOOF website.
-In addition, shareholders have the opportunity to receive relevant documentation electronically via IOOF's Registry and can communicate with IOOF via email.
+Insignia Financial recognises the right of shareholders to receive effective communication which ensures shareholders are informed of all necessary information to fully assess the performance of the Group.
+Insignia Financial communicates shareholder information about the Group through its Annual Report, disclosures to the ASX, at the AGM and via the Insignia Financial website.
+In addition, shareholders have the opportunity to receive relevant documentation electronically via Insignia Financial via email

-The Board encourages active participation by shareholders at any IOOF shareholders meeting.
+The Board encourages active participation by shareholders at any Insignia Financial shareholders meeting.
 The Board encourages shareholders to attend the AGM and take the opportunity to ask questions of the Board either at the meeting or ahead of the meeting.
-The meeting for 2021 will be held as a virtual event.
 The external auditor attends the AGM and is available to answer any questions relevant to the audit report.